 ARA Management Academy

 Develop your management skill set while sharing ideas with peers at the Agricultural Retailers Association (ARA) Management Academy.
-Over the course of this three-day program, you will sharpen your management, leadership and decision-making capabilities by engaging in faculty-led presentations, interactive exercises and small-group discussion.
+Over the course of this program, you will sharpen your management, leadership and decision-making capabilities by engaging in faculty-led presentations, interactive exercises and small-group discussion.
 Program curriculum includes a broad-based selection of managerial courses chosen specifically to meet the needs of managers in the agricultural retail industry.

 The ARA Management Academy allows you to:

-- Network with peers from across different markets
+- Network with peers from across different markets and geographical regions of the U.S.

 Marketplace Trends and Competitive Positioning